 Toilet: No toilet or outhouse near the trailhead.
 I haven’t used toilets at the top of the hill, but there are supposed to be.

-When To Hike: In the City of Eternal Spring, you can hike Cerro de las Tres Cruces any time of the year.
-However, I would postpone your visit if it’s raining, as the trail can become quite slippery.
-As a popular hiking trail, you won’t be the only person on the trail during the day.
+When To Hike: You can hike Cerro de las Tres Cruces any time of the year.
+But I would postpone your visit if it’s raining, as the trail can become quite slippery.
+As a popular hiking trail, you won’t be the only person here during the day.

 Guide: No hiking guide needed for Cerro de las Tres Cruces.

-Safety: I have always felt very safe on Cerro de las Tres Cruces.
-However, there have been reports of robbery, theft, and violence in the past, so I do not recommend evening or nighttime hiking.
+Safety: I have always felt safe on Cerro de las Tres Cruces.
+However, there have been reports of robbery, theft, and violence in the past.
+I do not recommend evening or nighttime hiking, and suggest hiking with a group.
 Leave your valuables at home.

-Navigation: With an obvious hiking trail and many other people around, it’s next to impossible to get lost on Cerro de las Tres Cruces.
-Download the hiking route on AllTrails.
+Navigation: With an obvious hiking trail and many other people around, it’s next to impossible to get lost.
+But you can download Cerro de las Tres Cruces on AllTrails.

 Leave No Trace: If you pack it in, pack it out.
-Don’t leave any garbage on the trails (including fruit peels or organic waste) and use the provided bins for waste.
-Take care of the natural environment and respect the flora and fauna.
+Don’t leave any garbage on the trails (including fruit peels or organic waste).
+Use the bins for waste.

 Be Considerate: While this hike isn’t a quiet walk through the forest, it’s still important to be considerate of others.
-Leave the loud speaker at home and enjoy the sounds of nature.
-Note that smoking, consuming alcohol, or consuming drugs is not permitted.
+Leave the speakers at home and enjoy the sounds of nature.
+Smoking, consuming alcohol, or consuming drugs is not permitted.

 Read next: 10 Day Hiking Essentials: What to Bring on a Hike